OUR STORY

 Only with such financial accountability can our Board assure individual donors as well as grant providers that their financial gifts are being used by the recipient organizations appropriately within the stated intended purpose of the donation.
 This is necessary to maintain the foundation’s financial and operating integrity with our donors, the public, the IRS and the State of New York.

-Currently we have eight partner projects which are described in the “Projects” section of this website.
+Currently we have nine partner projects which are described in the “Projects” section of this website.
 Our partner projects generally fall into one of two categories:

 In December 2021, the foundation decided to expand our Board of Directors so that at least 50% of its members were representatives of the communities we serve.
 We invited three local Kichwa runa leaders to join our Board: Dra.
 Kaya Alta, Kasha Rojas and Koya Valencia.
 The three graciously agreed to join our Board as full members with voting rights beginning in January 2022.
 In 2022, co-founder Urku Deborah May retired from the Board and was replaced by Arlene Burgos, Esq.